Biden climate plan aims to reduce methane emissions - NewsBreak

 The proposed rule would for the first time target reductions from existing oil and gas wells nationwide, rather than focus only on new wells as previous regulations have done.

-Methane is “one of the most potent greenhouse gases there is,'' Biden said, adding that the new U.S. rules and the global pledge are "going to make a huge difference,'' not only in fighting climate change, but to improve health and reduce asthma and other respiratory problems.

-Reducing methane leaks, “capturing methane to turn it into new revenue streams,” will save companies money and create "good-paying union jobs for our workers,'' Biden said.

-EPA Administrator Michael Regan said the new rule, established under the Clean Air Act, would lead to significant reductions in methane emissions and other pollutants and would be stricter than a 2016 standard set under President Barack Obama.
-Congress reinstated the Obama-era standard last summer in a rare effort by majority Democrats to use the legislative branch to overturn a regulatory rollback under President Donald Trump.
+EPA Administrator Michael Regan said the new rule, established under the Clean Air Act, would lead to significant reductions in methane emissions and other pollutants and would be stricter than an Obama-era standard set in 2016.
+Congress reinstated the Obama standard last summer in a rare effort by majority Democrats to use the legislative branch to overturn a regulatory rollback under President Donald Trump.

+“As global leaders convene at this pivotal moment in Glasgow for COP26, it is now abundantly clear that America is back and leading by example in confronting the climate crisis with bold ambition,” Regan said, referring to the climate summit.

-The EPA's “historic action" will “ensure robust and lasting cuts in pollution across the country,'' Regan said, adding that the new rule will protect communities near oil and natural gas sites and advance U.S. climate goals under the 2015 Paris Agreement.
+EPA's “historic action" will “ensure robust and lasting cuts in pollution across the country,'' Regan said.
+The new rule will protect communities near oil and natural gas sites and advance U.S. climate goals under the 2015 Paris Agreement, he said.

-Once finalized, the proposed requirements would reduce methane emissions from U.S. drilling operations and equipment by approximately 75% by 2030, compared with 2005, the White House said.

 The oil and natural gas industry is the nation’s largest industrial source of methane, a highly potent pollutant that is responsible for about one-third of current warming from human activities.